m0xsec/dailybytes/content/posts/arch/index.md

 If you notice some warning messages about missing firmware, check the [Additional Firmware](#additional-firmware) section towards the end of this guide.
 It is okay to ignore for the moment and likely won't cause and problems.
 Though if you are concerned, go ahead and check out that section then regenerate your initramfs after you install any additional firmware packages.

 # Bootloader
-If you don't want to use systemd-boot, follow insturctions for your bootloader of choice instead.
+If you don't want to use systemd-boot, follow instructions for your bootloader of choice instead.
 Though if you are cool with systemd-boot, go ahead and install it with the following command:
 ```
 $ bootctl --path=/boot install
 ```

 Now to make our Arch boot entry.
-You are going to see the UUID of your root partition for this, so to make things a bit easier, I would reccomend adding the UUID to the boot entry file, twice:
+You are going to see the UUID of your root partition for this, so to make things a bit easier, I would recommend adding the UUID to the boot entry file, twice:
 {{< notice warning >}}
-Make sure you are using the correct drive and are specifing your root partition.
+Make sure you are using the correct drive and are specifying your root partition.
 {{< /notice >}}
 ```
 $ echo `blkid -S UUID -o value /dev/nvme1n1p2` >> /boot/loader/entries/arch.conf